MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/openjdk.md

 ## Summary

-In this article, you learned how to configure your IDE to use the preview release of Microsoft's OpenJDK distribution, which is slated for stable release later in 2018.
+In this article, you learned how to configure your IDE to use the preview release of Microsoft's Mobile OpenJDK distribution, which is slated for stable release later in 2018.